 Weight Loss Diet

 This is any basic diet that helps you shed pounds, which is a good thing.
-Being overweight can raise your risk for psoriatic disease.
-And losing weight can make psoriasis less severe.
 Doctors aren’t sure why this is, but they do know that fat tissue releases proteins that cause swelling.
 In a weight loss diet, you limit fats, sugars, and carbohydrates.
 You eat more fruits, vegetables, lean meats, and low-fat dairy items.
 When you lose weight, you’ll not only feel better -- you’ll lower your risk for getting other diseases, too, like diabetes and high blood pressure.

 Foods like fatty red meats, dairy, refined sugars, processed foods, and possibly vegetables like potatoes, tomatoes, and eggplants (you might hear them called nightshades) may all cause inflammation.
 Avoid them and choose fish, like mackerel, tuna, and salmon, which have omega-3 fatty acids.
 Those have been shown to reduce inflammation.
 Carrots, sweet potatoes, spinach, kale, and blueberries are good choices, too.